Man arrested over All Blacks 'bug gate' case

 Bill Pulver, chief executive of Australia Rugby Union (ARU), praised the police.

-In a statement, he said: "The aspect that still leaves a bitter taste out of this whole affair is that the discovery of the device was reported publicly on game day, when it is understood that the alleged discovery of the device occurred much earlier in the week leading up to the Test match.
+"The aspect that still leaves a bitter taste out of this whole affair is that the discovery of the device was reported publicly on game day, when it is understood that the alleged discovery of the device occurred much earlier in the week leading up to the Test match," he said in a statement.

 "Clearly the media attention which resulted from it was a distraction that neither team needed on the morning of a very important Test match.

-"The ARU and the Wallabies were never accused of any wrongdoing, however it was still important that this matter reached a conclusion to provide complete reassurance to all fans that the organisation and the team had no part in any of this.
+"The ARU and the Wallabies were never accused of any wrongdoing, however it was still important that this matter reached a conclusion to provide complete reassurance to all fans that the organization and the team had no part in any of this.

 "There may be some questions that remain but certainly today's news is welcome news that an individual has been called to account over this incident."